-Now that we have a basic understanding of what software testing is, we can hop on to the common yet deadly misconceptions related to it.
+Now that we understand what software testing is, we can hop on to the common yet deadly misconceptions.

 Myth#1: Weak coders become testers

-Probably the most common myth around the globe and one of the reasons why it might be looked down upon as a career path.
+It is probably the most common myth around the globe and one reason it might be looked down upon as a career path.
 However, that is entirely false and assumed.
-Testers can be great coders but chose to get into the field of testing out of interest and passion.
+Testers can be great coders but chose to get into testing out of interest and passion.

 Also, in many cases, software testing requires coding, as well.
 Testers also write complex SQL queries for data validation.
 Moreover, when performing automation testing, testers have to write scripts in JAVA/Perl or other languages.

-Software testing has evolved into a complex field that has excellent prospects in terms of growth and learning – contrary to the popular opinion of software testing to be a dead-end and boring job.
+Software testing has evolved into a complex field with excellent prospects in growth and learning – contrary to the popular opinion of software testing to be a dead-end and boring job.

 Myth#2: Software testing doesn’t pay well

-A great software development company Houston will pay handsomely to a tester, just as much they would to a developer – both resources play a significant part in the completion and success of a software product.
+A great software development company in Houston will pay handsomely to a tester just as much they would to a developer – both resources play a significant part in the completion and success of a software product.

-Just like any profession, the pay-scale of an average tester will depend on certain critical factors among experience, skillset, and others.
-So a place that pays poorly to a tester compared to their developers is not the best place to be, as they lack the insight.
+Like any profession, an average tester’s pay scale will depend on certain critical factors among experience, skillset, etc. So a place that pays poorly to a tester compared to their developers is not the best place to be, as they lack the insight.